 Loan Delivery Job Aids and User Guide.

 The lender must provide information about certain borrower and property characteristics as part of the loan delivery data.
-Although lenders are strongly encouraged to provide all data at the time of initial loan delivery, missing or corrected data must be provided by the lender as soon as possible after initial delivery using Fannie Mae's Additional Data Elements (ADE) application.
+Although lenders must provide all data at the time of initial loan delivery, corrected data must be provided by the lender as soon as possible after initial delivery using Fannie Mae's Additional Data Elements (ADE) application.

 the lender’s overall performance,